mdbassit/Coloris/README.md

   // the accessible button (not recommended).
   wrap: true,

-  // Available themes: light, dark, large, large-dark, polaroid, polaroid-dark.
+  // Available themes: classic, large, polaroid.
   // More themes might be added in the future.
-  theme: 'light',
+  theme: 'classic',

+  // Dark (theme) mode:
+  // * true: enabled.
-  // Automatically selects the dark variant of a theme when the user prefers a dark color scheme.
+  // * auto: enabled when the user prefers a dark color scheme.
-  autoDark: true,
+  dark: auto,

   // The margin in pixels between the input fields and the color picker's dialog.
   margin: 2,